 You will not find any ATMs near Umling La Pass or Hanle village.
 Hence, it is always better to carry cash from Leh itself.

-This region near Hanle / Umling La Pass offers one of the most beautiful landscapes that you will even see within Ladakh.
+This region near Hanle / Umlingla Pass in Jammu & Kashmir offers one of the most beautiful landscapes that you will even see within Ladakh.
 Hence, if you are planning a bit of adventurous trip and not traveling with family, I will suggest to surely including Hanle and Umling La pass in your trip plan.
 This region of Ladakh is still a bit secluded offering a different feeling and aura.
-I hope the above information will be useful for your upcoming trip Umling La Pass and other places within Ladakh.
+I hope this travel guide will be useful for your upcoming trip Umling La Pass and other places within Ladakh.

-And by the way for any questions you may still have about your Umling La Pass trip, feel free to post them under Ask A Question section of our website or using the ASK YOUR TRAVEL QUESTION form available below in the article.
-You can also post questions and connect with other fellow travelers in our community forums.
-In the end, if you have been to Umling La Pass before, kindly share your thoughts and other information you might feel is worth sharing with other fellow travelers and help them.
+And by the way for any questions, you may still have about your Umling Pass trip, feel free to post them under Ask A Question section of our website or leave a comment under this article.
+In the end, if you have been to Umling La Pass, kindly share your thoughts and other information you feel is worth sharing with other fellow travelers and will help them plan their trips to this highest motorable road in the world.